Pumpkin Spice Weight Watchers Muffins are the perfect fall treat. And they’re only three ingredients, so they’re easy to make.

 I like making mini muffins because I actually do end up eating less that way.
 I’ll have two mini muffins and that’s the perfect amount for me.
 In general, 3 to 4 mini muffins is equal to one regular-sized muffin, so you’ll eat more per sitting if you make these full sized.

-If you’re thinking about Weight Watchers, one full-sized muffin would be nine points and that’s a lot of points to either start or end the day with (depending on if you are having one for breakfast or dessert).
+If you’re thinking about Weight Watchers, one full-sized muffin would be nine points and that’s a lot of points to either start or end the day with (depending on if you are having one as a quick breakfast or dessert).

-If you choose to make these full-sized muffins, you’ll end up getting around 17 (or a dozen and a half-ish) out of them, which is a good amount.
-You also will have to bake them longer since there’s more batter per muffin.
-Check them around 17 minutes and then decide if they need more time or not.
+If you choose to make these full-sized muffins, you’ll end up getting around 17 muffins.
+Your cooking time will also vary because there’s more batter per muffin.
+Start to check them around 17 minutes and then decide if they need more time.

 I’ve never used this three-ingredient method to make a cake.
 I know, that’s silly considering this uses cake mix.
 But when I do bake a cake with cake mix, I follow the instructions on the back of the box (adding egg, oil, etc.).